Subscrio Core API Reference

 | StripeIntegrationService | Stripe webhook processing & helpers | stripe-integration.md |

-Every service doc follows the Service Reference Template, which standardizes sections for usage, inputs/outputs, DTOs, expected results, errors, and working examples.
+Every service doc follows a standard structure that standardizes sections for usage, inputs/outputs, DTOs, expected results, errors, and working examples.

 Additional Reference Guides